 Oral family history and family records provide few details about the Kernan family’s immigration history.
 Although these sources are clear that the family traces back to Ireland, they provide no account of how the family came to be in the United States, particularly when the family immigrated from Ireland.
 However, these sources do imply two possible immigration facts.
-The family group sheet for Owen Francis Kiernan (1836-1901), which details information from the Bible of Delmar Clair Kernan (1908-1979), states Owen was born in “Northern Ireland,” and that he married his wife, Harriet, in 1863 in St. Paul, Ramsey Co., Minnesota.
-Both of these details from family records imply that the family immigrated to the United States from Ireland at some point before 1863.
-Despite what family records may imply, historical records provide a clearer, though incomplete, account of the Kernan family’s immigration history.
+A family group sheet for Owen Francis Kiernan (1836-1901), which details information from the Bible of Delmar Clair Kernan (1908-1979), states Owen was born in “Northern Ireland,” and that he married his wife, Harriet, in 1863 in St. Paul, Ramsey Co., Minnesota.
+Although this group sheet contains some inaccuracies, both of these details imply that the family immigrated to the United States from Ireland at some point between 1836 and 1863.
+Historical records, however, provide a clearer, though incomplete, account of the Kernan family’s immigration history.

 From Ireland to Quebec, Canada

-Research into available historical records both provides some details about the family’s immigration, as well as correcting what could be implied from family records.
-Available historical records, such as baptismal, birth, death, and census records, reveal that the family immigrated from Ireland to Canada, before immigrating to the United States.
-The 1857 Minnesota Census and the 1860 U.S. Federal Census, for example, show that the earliest confirmed ancestors of the family, Felix Kiernan (ca. 1796-1882) and his wife Martha Rose Sheridan (ca. 1797-?), along with two of their children (Matthew and Bridget), were born in Ireland, while their remaining children, including Owen, were born in Canada.
-Other records support this, and add that the family lived in Quebec.
+Research into available historical records both provide some details about the family’s immigration, as well as correcting what could be implied from family records.
+Available historical records, such as baptismal, birth, death, and census records, reveal that the family immigrated from Ireland to Canada before immigrating to the United States, instead of directly immigrating from Ireland to the United States as implied by the family group sheet mentioned above.
+The 1857 Minnesota Census and the 1860 U.S. Federal Census, for example, show that the earliest ancestors of the family in the United States, Felix Kiernan (ca. 1796-1882) and his wife Martha Rose Sheridan (ca. 1797-?), along with two of their children (Matthew and Bridget), were born in Ireland, while their remaining six children, including Owen Francis Kiernan (1836-1901), were born in Canada.

 |Name||Birth Year||Birth/Baptismal Location|